An exploration of the potential, and limits, of language

 “Emotions, in my experience, aren’t covered by single words.
 I don’t believe in ‘sadness’, ‘joy’, or ‘regret.’
 Maybe the best proof that the language is patriarchal is that it oversimplifies feeling.
 I’d like to have at my disposal complicated hybrid emotions, Germanic train-car constructions like, say, ‘the happiness that attends disaster.’
 Or: ‘the disappointment of sleeping with one’s fantasy.’
 I’d like to show how ‘intimations of mortality brought on by aging family members” connects with ‘the hatred of mirror that begins in middle age.’
 I’d like to have a word for ‘the sadness inspired by failing restaurants’ as well as for ‘the excitement of getting a room with a minibar.’
 I’ve never had the right words to describe my life… ”

-Does this lack of emotional complexity in English mean that we who speak it feel more alone in our jumbled binary feelings?
-Are Germans more emotionally intelligent?
-Well, no. Apparently greater emotional complexity actually has less to do with the nuance of the words themselves than to our interdependence on others and where we see our emotions originating.
-With English, Shakespeare made a name for himself summoning memorable new words and phrases into the vernacular—unusual combinations that we still use today like mad-cap, eyeball, what’s done is done, dead as a doornail, dog will have his day, foregone conclusion, in a pickle, knock knock / who’s there, alls well that ends well, a sorry sight.
+That’s not to say that complex concepts don't exist in English.
+Shakespeare made a name for himself summoning memorable new words and phrases into the vernacular—unusual combinations that we still use today like mad-cap, eyeball, what’s done is done, dead as a doornail, dog will have his day, foregone conclusion, in a pickle, knock knock / who’s there, alls well that ends well, a sorry sight.

 The episode goes on to note that newer terms such as Climate Crisis and Flight Shame indicate an end to industry’s control of this language—linguistic glimmers of hope amid the climate chaos.
 Another terrifying testament to the destructive power of words are the 60 words of legal language used to justify the Iraq War.